 As mentioned above, Earth's atmosphere (which we usually think of as transparent) is actually only transparent to certain wavelengths of light.
 This is illustrated in this cartoon below:

 All visible light penetrates the atmosphere, most radio light penetrates the atmosphere, and some IR light passes through the atmosphere.
 We refer to the ranges of wavelengths in the spectrum that can pass through the atmosphere as a “window.”
 For example, there is an IR window for light with wavelengths from 3.0 to 4.0 microns (1 micron = 1 millionth of a meter).

 In contrast, our atmosphere blocks most ultraviolet light (UV) and all X-rays and gamma-rays from reaching the surface of Earth.
 Because of this, astronomers can only study these kinds of light using detectors mounted on weather balloons, in rockets, or in Earth-orbiting satellites.
-If you study the plot from Infrared Windows (a NASA Web site), you will see that you can represent this idea of windows in a more rigorous way.
+If you study the transparency of the Earth's atmosphere plot (by the European Southern Observatory), you will see that you can represent this idea of windows in a more rigorous way.
 You can plot how opaque the atmosphere is (or equivalently, what percentage of photons are blocked by the atmosphere) as a function of wavelength.
 So, for example, 0% of green photons are blocked by the Earth's atmosphere, but nearly 100% of all photons with wavelengths shorter than 100 nanometers are blocked from reaching the surface of the Earth.